In Maths, Polynomial is a concept which is studied under the Algebra branch.

 Cubic polynomial

 A polynomial of degree 3 is called a cubic polynomial.
-In one variable can have at most four terms.
+One variable can have at most four

 In variable x its general form is ax3 + bx2 + cx + d